1% was upgraded to 2% and has a new behavior.

 - Apply some modification to the upgraded source code which references the conflictive elements so that the differences are resolved.

 - Implement a new element in .NET that doesn’t show the conflictive behavior differences.
 This might be done from scratch or by taking advantage of the existing .NET elements by using extension or wrapping approaches.

-- If a different element will be used instead of the one being generated by VBUC, the Custom Mappings Featurecould be used to override the preexisting conversion.
+- If a different element will be used instead of the one being generated by VBUC, the Custom Mappings Feature could be used to override the preexisting conversion.

-For example the VB6 SavePicture command
+See another example for VB6 SavePicture command

-For example the VB6 Form_Load event
+See another example for VB6 Form_Load event

 8 Proven Tips for